 AI Generated Analysis | Feedback

-Arista Networks (ANET) primarily sells its advanced networking hardware and software solutions to other companies, operating on a Business-to-Business (B2B) model.
+Arista Networks (ANET) primarily sells its networking equipment and software to other companies, operating on a business-to-business (B2B) model.
+Their solutions are crucial for building and managing modern data centers, cloud networks, and campus environments.

 - Microsoft Corporation (Symbol: MSFT)